majgis/psproxy/README.md

     sudo psproxy off

 ## Troubleshooting

+If you see one of the following error messages, follow the provided instructions to resolve the issue.

 * **No such key**
     * Junos Pulse Secure must be both running and securely connected to the VPN